dariuszwrzesien/DwrOpenWeather/README.md

 ## Installation and usage

-When you have ApiKey installation and usage is very easy.
+When you have ApiKey, installation and usage is very easy.

 ### Step 1: Download DwrOpenWeather using composer